Mokshit06/premix/docs/Readme.md

 In Remix, you can only import stylesheets inside the pages which has alot of limitations.
 For eg. it doesn't support scoped styling, component level CSS, CSS modules or any other styling solution that outputs a CSS file.

 Premix statically analyses your CSS imports at build time and creates a map of which stylesheet is being imported on which page and automatically injects them in the `<head />` during rendering.

+#### API Routes

+In Remix, `pages` can only return React elements and to add an additional endpoint, you need to check for the pathname in the `entry.server.js`.
+It works fine if you only have 1-2 endpoints but it quickly increases the file size and you can't do dynamic routes.
+Premix has built-in support for API Routes.

 #### Image Optimization